-The FDA has issued advisory guidelines that outline processes for handling fish meant for raw consumption.
+The FDA has issued advisory guidelines outlining processes for handling fish for raw consumption.
 However, those guidelines do not intend to determine the quality of fish.
 The guidelines are only meant to let consumers know that it’s relatively safe to eat raw fish.

 So when you see fish labeled as “sushi-grade,” it means that the seller has deemed it safe to eat raw.

-Essentially, you’re placing your trust in your grocery store or fish market.
+Essentially, you’re trusting your grocery store or fish market.
 They are telling you that it is safe to eat raw, under no regulations from the USDA or the FDA.